PHPAuth/PHPAuth/README.md

 Message languages
 ---------------------

-The language for error and success messages returned by PHPAuth can be configured by passing in one of the available languages as the third parameter to the Auth constructor.
-If no language parameter is provided then the default `en_GB`language is used.
+The language for error and success messages returned by PHPAuth can be configured by setting `language_preferred` and `language_fallback` in the `config`-table.
+If the spcific phrase haven't yet been translated to `language_preferred` the text stored in `language_fallback` is used.

-Example: `$auth   = new PHPAuth\Auth($dbh, $config, "fr_FR");`

 Available languages: